Meet the editors of The Old Farmer's Almanac publications and Web sites!

-Heidi also compiles and edits the content for the right-hand pages of the Almanac and has written parts of The Old Farmer's Almanac for Kids: Volume 3.
+Heidi also compiles and edits the content for the right-hand pages of the Almanac and has written parts of The Old Farmer's Almanac for Kids.

 She enjoys the natural sciences, gardening, music, art, sci-fi, and games (especially computer).
-But at the top of her list of interests is cats—especially her fuzzy feline Tig, who is a great (and talkative!) companion.
+But at the top of her list of interests is cats.

-Sarah, our Senior Associate Editor, joined The Old Farmer's Almanac in 2003.
+Senior Editor Sarah Perreault joined The Old Farmer's Almanac in 2003.
 She has tons of quirky and little-known facts crammed into that brain of hers, which may be thought useless elsewhere—but not here at the Almanac.
 Sarah graduated from the University of New Hampshire.
 She previously worked as an editor at a biotechnology and pharmaceutical publishing company and as a project manager at a textbook publishing company before joining the Almanac team.

 Sarah works on all of our products—fact checking, photo researching, writing, editing, and proofing all things Almanac.
 She is also one of our on-air voices, regularly chatting it up with radio stations across the country.

 Sarah is an avid Red Sox fan and enjoys working in her gardens, kayaking, and skiing with her husband and son.